-Today, I have for you a warm, colorful fall salad full of bright colors, lots of texture and flavor, and will be welcome during the cooler months when grey skies appear more often.
-The colors will brighten your day and the warmth will be comforting.
+This warm, colorful fall salad, full of bright colors, texture and flavor, will be welcome during the cooler months when skies are grey.
+The colors will brighten your day and the warmth will be comforting!

-We’ll be caramelizing delicata squash, toasting maple glazed walnuts and cranberries, mixing it all together with fresh greens, red onion and a sweet & tangy dressing.
+We’ll be caramelizing delicata squash, toasting maple glazed pecans and cranberries, mixing it all together with fresh greens, red onion with quinoa and a sweet & tangy dressing.
 It’s a delicious combination!

 And don’t throw those seeds away, you can roast them using this recipe for Roasted Pumpkin Seeds.
 I sprinkled mine with a little chipotle powder and mineral salt.
 They were crunchy, delicious and I ate them all within an hour!